-This book provides a detailed analysis of the law and practice of international criminal justice in atrocity situations within Africa.
-Using the framework of atrocity law and justice, it examines national, regional, and international trials for atrocity crimes, including trials before foreign courts, including the challenges posed by extradition laws to the attainment of justice.
-The book also examines quasi-criminal processes adopted by some countries for bringing perpetrators to justice.
+Atrocity Crimes, Atrocity Laws and Justice in Africa provides a detailed analysis of the law and practice of international criminal justice in atrocity situations within Africa.
+Using the framework of atrocity law and justice, it examines national, regional, and international trials for atrocity crimes, including trials before foreign courts, while paying attention to the challenges posed by extradition laws to the attainment of justice.
+The book also discusses quasi-criminal processes adopted by some countries for bringing perpetrators to justice.
 It notes the politics of and the tensions within international criminal justice, the unending challenges to the existing framework by African countries, and the possibility of the emergence of an alternative or complementary regional criminal justice system.

 Babafemi Akinrinade is Professor of Human Rights at Fairhaven College of Interdisciplinary Studies, Western Washington University.
 He is the author of Human Rights and State Collapse in Africa.

 |ISBN E-Book||978-90-8974-234-6,#1 edition|

 |Publication date||16 december 2020|

 |Number of pages||502 Pages|

 |Subject(s)||Constitutional Law and Human Rights|